garymansted/BlueSky/README.md

 *Backend:* Nil<br>

 ## Installation
+BlueSky uses `Cocoapods`.
+Make sure you have `Cocoapods` installed.<br>

-You'll need to get and change a couple of keys in the apps config file.
+`Pods` are included in the repo so you only need to clone the project and open the `.xcworkspace` You'll need to get and change a couple of keys in the apps config file.
 The keys you need are: an IOS Google Maps API key (Google Developers Console) & an Open Weather Maps API key (https://openweathermap.org/api).

 ## Requirements